Colorado Cob Building

 At the moment, we have a few ovens lining up for our hands and feet to create this summer.
 A barrel oven in Gleneagle, a barrel oven in Old Colorado City (Colorado Springs Westside), an earth oven in Boulder, and...?
 These workshops are fun and the work goes fast.
 Ovens are an opportunity for near instant gratification that provide the joy of seeing a cob project come to completion.

 More to Come!

-More projects are abrewing all around, including a cob hot tub and some natural plaster workshops.
+More projects are abrewing all around.
 If you have a project in mind or in motion, and would like some extra hands or a workshop to boost progress, please let us know, and we'll put a call out to the mud warriors!